Fog Over Frisco - Find The Killer!

 ... and Now, the terminal building is gone and this corner of today's Slip No. 5 has become very industrialized.

 Then ... the flying boat continues searching off the coast.

 ... and Now, the coastline is that of San Pedro with the Palos Verdes Hills in the background.
-The fly-by above was probably filmed from the Los Angeles Harbor lighthouse perched at the end of the long breakwater (map); this recent photo of it shows the same coastline.
+The fly-by above was probably filmed from the Los Angeles Harbor lighthouse perched at the end of a long breakwater (map); this recent photo of it shows the same coastline.

 Then ...
 Tony too joins the search for Burchard's boat in the Los Angeles Harbor.
-The harbor's distinctive clock tower can be seen across the Turning Basin beyond the ship's smokestack.
+The harbor's distinctive clock tower can be seen across the Turning Basin towards the right beyond the ship's smokestack.

 ... c 1920 ... this early photo captured the 1917 cruise terminal and clock tower in its glory days.
 They were demolished in the late 1940s.

 ... and Now, the cruise terminal and clock tower were rebuilt in expanded form in 1963; here it is today (map).

 This 1956 photo of the Los Angeles Harbor highlights the locations seen during the search for the killer.

 Then ...
 The search continues but this time stock footage was used of two ferryboats in San Francisco Bay - the first is close to the Ferry Building.